jordandeklerk/pyloo/README.rst

 Moment Matching
 ^^^^^^^^^^^^^

-When PSIS-LOO approximation fails, moment matching can improve the reliability of LOO-CV estimates without the computational cost of refitting the model:
+When PSIS-LOO approximation fails, moment matching with `loo_moment_match` can improve the reliability of LOO-CV estimates without the computational cost of refitting the model:

 .. code-block:: python